Capital Gains Taxes (Schedule D on 1040, Form 1099-B, Form 8949)

 The moment you have sorted every transaction, you can move ahead to fill the forms.
 For each transaction you would need the following details:

-• Cost or Other Basis.
+- Cost or Other Basis.
 The cost basis is the total amount paid for the asset along with any other commission or fees.
-In case you got the asset as a gift, the basis would be amount that the last owner has paid for the asset when they bought it.
-In case you got the asset as an inheritance, the basis would be the same value as the on the day when the last owner passed away.
+In case you got the asset as a gift, the basis would be the amount that the last owner has paid for the asset when they bought it.
+In case you got the asset as an inheritance, the basis would be the same value as on the day when the last owner passed away.

-• Sales Price.
+- Sales Price.
 The sale price is the amount which you sold the asset for.
 In case your broker has already reported the amount on the 1099-B form with all the extra fees and commissions subtracted, report the price.

-• Date Sold.
+- Date Sold.
 The date on which the asset was sold.

-• Date Acquired.
+- Date Acquired.
 The date on which you were given or bought the asset in question.

-In case the sale or purchase was not a simple, you would have to give the transaction a mark of a specific code.
-There are a lot of the transactions would also not need any code.
+In case the sale or purchase was not simple, you would have to give the transaction a mark of a specific code.
+There are a lot of the transactions that would also not need any code.

 As soon as you have completed the form 8949, you would have to complete the Schedule D by adding all the details to get the net capital gains and losses for each group.
 This would help you find out the totals from the long-term transactions and short-term transactions that would help you to eventually adjust the income accordingly.